 We say “to take stock” when someone wants to review what has happened, which is like tracing an imaginary line between the past, on one side, and what has yet to come on the other.
 And in doing this, I imagine the whole year like a small but really good and special cake with each slice representing a month.

 The beginning is when we put our cake on the table, while the end is when we brush away the crumbles, feeling pleased with ourselves of the result.

 I want my cake to be full of flavour and comforting.
-I don’t want it to be sumptuosus or perfectly smooth because these are not my primary ambitions.
+I don’t want it to be sumptuous or perfectly smooth because these are not my primary ambitions.

-The same can be said for my thoughts concerning my life: I desire kindness, satisfaction, pragmatism, harmony, not only appearence and glossy beauty.
+The same can be said for my thoughts concerning my life: I desire kindness, satisfaction, pragmatism, harmony, not only appearance and glossy beauty.

 Thinking about the many expectations during the traditional waiting for the New Year’s Eve, I prefer to celebrate the moment in a more silent and private way, sharing the pleasure of the event and the love for closiness with only a few.